Skip to content

 Key Considerations:

-• Implement consistent UTM taxonomy across all campaigns
+• UTM taxonomy — Implement consistent tracking across all campaigns

-• Use HubSpot's native ad integrations for click-level attribution
+• Native ad integrations — Use HubSpot's built-in ad connections for click-level attribution

-• Configure multi-touch attribution model (first touch, last touch, linear, etc.)
+• Multi-touch model — Configure first touch, last touch, linear, or custom attribution

-• Build closed-loop reporting that feeds back to ad platforms
+• Closed-loop reporting — Feed conversion data back to ad platforms

 The Challenge: Customer data lives in HubSpot (sales interactions), Zendesk (support tickets), Stripe (payment history), and product databases (usage data).
 No single view exists.